Frequently Asked Questions (FAQs)

 Many Bay Area transit agencies historically have relied on the money collected from fares to pay for a significant share of their operations.
 This is good news for the traveling public: funding operations with strong fare revenue allows an agency to run more service and make other improvements with the other public funds, such as local sales tax dollars or bridge toll money, they receive.

 When the COVID-19 crisis hit in March 2020, Bay Area transit ridership dropped by about 90%.
 Lost fare revenue created a huge, immediate budget hole for local transit agencies.
-The federal government stepped in to provide limited relief funding to backfill lost fare revenue under the condition that agencies did not lay off workers and maintained service for essential workers.
-This federal money helped Bay Area transit agencies – and those in other major metro areas across the country – offset their farebox losses.
-But the money is now running out.
-Meanwhile, though ridership is slowly climbing at many agencies, fare revenues are still far below pre-pandemic levels and costs have grown by about 30%.
-The COVID-driven shift toward remote work has been especially acute in the Bay Area.
+The federal government stepped in to provide one-time relief funding to backfill lost fare revenue under the condition that agencies did not lay off workers and maintained service for essential workers.
+This federal money helped Bay Area transit agencies – and those in other major metro areas across the country – offset their farebox losses, but the funds will run out for the region’s largest agencies over the next couple of years.
+Meanwhile, though ridership gradually is climbing, fare revenues are still far below pre-pandemic levels while costs have grown by about 30%.
+The COVID-driven shift toward remote work also has been especially acute in the Bay Area, with San Francisco (previously a major transit destination) now having the highest office vacancy rate in the nation.

 How much funding is needed to address Bay Area transit operating needs and when?